-From time to time we may be subject to claims from competitors or consumers, including consumer class actions, alleging that our product claims are deceptive.
+From time to time we may be subject to claims from competitors or consumers, including consumer class actions, alleging that our product claims are deceptive, such as products being mislabeled or misbranded.
 Regardless of their merit, these claims can require significant time and expense to investigate and defend.
 Whether or not a false marketing claim is successful, such assertions could have an adverse effect on our business, financial condition and results of operations, and the negative publicity surrounding them could harm our reputation and brand image.